-Appointing units have the right to rescind or modify TA/RA offers prior to the beginning of the appointment term, given reasonable cause.
+Appointing units have the right to rescind or modify TA/RA offers prior to the beginning of the appointment term or end of the appointment period, given reasonable cause.
 Reasons for the rescinding or modification of offers may include, but are not limited to the following: change in academic unit's financial situation; student misconduct; change in student's academic discipline or enrollment status; failure of student to accept offer by deadline indicated in offer letter and failure of student to complete required orientations or trainings as indicated in offer letter.
 Appointing units must issue a formal letter outlining causes for rescinding or modifying an offer.